lxc/incus/doc/howto/network_ipam.md

 (network-ipam)=
-# How to display IPAM information of a Incus deployment
+# How to display IPAM information of an Incus deployment

 {abbr}`IPAM (IP Address Management)` is a method used to plan, track, and manage the information associated with a computer network's IP address space.
 In essence, it's a way of organizing, monitoring, and manipulating the IP space in a network.